sv222/cloud-engineer-interview-questions/README.md

 1. **Assess your current environment:** This includes understanding your current IT infrastructure, your applications, and your data.
 2. **Define your goals:** What are you hoping to achieve by migrating to the cloud?
 Do you want to improve performance, reduce costs, or increase agility?
-3. **Choose a cloud migration strategy:** There are a number of different cloud migration strategies, such as lift-and-shift, refactor-and-rehost, and replatform.
+3. **Choose a cloud migration strategy:** There are a number of different cloud migration strategies, such as rehost (lift-and-shift), replatform, and refactor.
 The best strategy for you will depend on your specific goals and environment.
 4. **Develop a migration plan:** Your migration plan should include a detailed timeline, budget, and risk assessment.
 5. **Execute your migration plan:** Once you have developed your migration plan, you need to execute it carefully and monitor your progress.